LiLIS: A Lightweight Distributed Learned Index Framework for Spatial Decision Analysis

 \subsection{Join Query}

-A spatial join takes two datasets ($\mathcal{A}$ and $\mathcal{B}$) and a spatial predicate ($\theta$) as the input, and it returns a set of pairs in which the predicate holds, i.e., $\sigma_\theta(\mathcal{A} \times \mathcal{B})$.
+A spatial join takes two datasets ($\mathcal{A}$ and $\mathcal{B}$) and a spatial predicate ($\theta$) as input, and it returns a set of pairs in which the predicate holds, i.e., $\sigma_\theta(\mathcal{A} \times \mathcal{B})$.
 Due to the diversity of $\theta$, the implementations of join queries exhibit significant variation.
-In {\sysname}, we currently provide the support for the join between polygons $\mathcal{PG}$ and data points $\mathcal{D}$, and the predicate \texttt{contains} is to check whether a data point is contained in a polygon.
+In {\sysname}, we currently provide support for the join between polygons $\mathcal{PG}$ and data points $\mathcal{D}$, and the predicate \texttt{contains} predicate checks whether a data point is contained in a polygon.
 For example, the data points can be shops in a city, and the polygons delineate the commercial zones that are selected on-the-fly.
 A meaningful join query in this context could aim to identify which shops fall within each commercial zone, enabling an analysis of retail density and distribution patterns.
-In a practical setting, $|PG| \ll |D|$, so polygons can be broadcasted to each partition before performing join.
-As for the filtering stage, we can compute MBR for a polygon, and then perform a range query whose range is the MBR above to get candiate tuples.
+In a practical setting, $|\mathcal{PG}| \ll |\mathcal{D}|$, so polygons can be broadcast to each partition before performing the join.
+As for the filtering stage, we can compute MBR for each polygon, and then perform a range query whose range is the MBR above to get candidate tuples.

-\textbf{Remark 3}: {\sysname} also support a few other types of joins (e.g., $k$NN-join) out of the box, but how to leverage the learned index to design a unified framework for more types of joins is left as a future work.
+\textbf{Remark 2}: {\sysname} also supports a few other types of joins (e.g., $k$NN-join) out of the box, but how to leverage the learned index to design a unified framework for more types of joins is left as future work.